lukegniwecki/example-cryptocurrency-nexycoin/README.md

 # Nexycoin
-Example Cryptocurrency elaborating on my [general-purpose-blockchain](https://github.com/lukegniwecki/general-purpose-blockchain) repo.
+Nexycoin is an example cryptocurrency elaborating on my [general-purpose-blockchain](https://github.com/lukegniwecki/general-purpose-blockchain) repo.

 The code includes the addition of *transactions* as well as a few new classess and functions (see below).